syntax-tree/hast-util-to-jsx-runtime/readme.md

 *   `key` (`string` or `undefined`)
     — dynamicly generated key to use
 *   `isStaticChildren` (`boolean`)
-    — whether more than one children are used
+    — whether two or more children are passed (in an array), which is whether `jsxs` or `jsx` would be used
 *   `source` ([`Source`][api-source])
     — info about source
 *   `self` (`undefined`)